diane-p-genereux/dog-genomic-cancer-model/README.md

 # dog-genomic-cancer-model
-Code to implement genomic comparisons of dog to human cancers, as implemented in Genereux, Megquier, et al., and Karlsson
+Code for genomic comparisons of dog to human cancers, as implemented in Genereux DP, Megquier K, et al., and Karlsson EK.